ShanMohr/smoh0342_9103_tut5/README.md

 This narrative structure sets my animation apart from the rest of the group through its long-form progression and emotive visual rhythm.

+### Group Member Variations

+Muhammad’s variation differs from mine by focusing on interactive canvas scaling and key-driven motion, where the user directly controls the visual elements through input.
+In contrast, my animation is time-based, unfolding in a choreographed sequence triggered by events like mouse presses or state changes (e.g. bird flight, season transitions).
+Shuyao’s approach introduces audio-reactive visuals, where background particles respond dynamically to sound—something my work doesn’t incorporate.
+While mine emphasizes narrative timing and visual transitions using millis(), theirs prioritize real-time user interaction (Muhammad) and audio-driven generativity (Shuyao), offering more reactive and input-sensitive experiences.

 ---

 ## Part 3: Technical Exploration